reactjs/rfcs/text/0000-entity-component-behaviour-approach.md

 - **the impact on teaching people React**
 At the moment it is difficult for me to answer to it.
 - **integration of this feature with other existing and planned features**
 Depends on the chosen implementation.
-At the initial stage, it is better to implement with using the existing API or with small changes in existing API.
-Preferably in a separated library (if to implement with using the existing API like my solution).
+At initial stage, it is better to implement with using the existing API or with small changes in existing API.
+Preferably in a separated library (if to implement with using the existing API like my implementation).
 - **cost of migrating existing React applications (is it a breaking change?)**
 Like react hooks.
 It is a not breaking change.